More information about local NHS services and self care is available below:

 - Local Minor Injuries Unit or Urgent Treatment Centre

 - Queen Alexandra Hospital, Portsmouth

 - suspected broken bones or fractures to the limbs

 - minor eye problems.

-- Isle of Wight Urgent Treatment Centre, St Mary’s Hospital – please note this is not a walk in service, please call 111 to make an appointment.
+- Isle of Wight Urgent Treatment Centre, St Mary’s Hospital – to book an appointment, please call 111 to make an appointment.

 - Lymington Urgent Treatment Centre, Lymington Hospital.